-Abhishek develops and leads experiential and immersive photography journeys with the bespoke Eastbound Travel Group based in New Delhi.
+Abhishek develops and leads experiential and immersive photography and cultural journeys.
 He works closely with leading U.S based photography tour companies.
-He has collaborated with Santa-Fe Workshops, the former chief of U.N. photo services John Isaac with Maine Media, Andy Biggs who leads luxury safari trips, Pixelchrome Photo Tours, Epic Photo Tours, Olympus visionary Frank Smith, Jay Seldin, David Samuel Robbins and David Wells.
+He has collaborated with Santa-Fe Workshops, the former chief of U.N. photo services John Isaac with Maine Media, Andy Biggs who leads luxury safari trips, Pixelchrome Photo Tours, Epic Photo Tours, Olympus visionary Jay Seldin, David Wells and Frank Smith.

 He was the recipient of the prestigious Nikon World Photography Award, for his photo titled ‘Just before the sacred dip in the Ganges’.
 The photo was also featured in the American photography magazine - Outdoor Photographer.

 Abhishek’s image has been featured on the cover page of the National Geographic Traveller India Magazine, November 2017 edition.
 He is a contributing photographer to National Geographic India.
 He has had spreads on cultural festivals in India including Holi, Kumbh Mela, the Pushkar fair, Dusshera and Holla Mohallah.
 His work can also be found in Lonely Planet India, The Hindustan Times, Mail Today, HT Mint Lounge, Air India Magazine, Asia Spa magazine, California Bride Magazine and Jet Airways in-flight magazine.